Toward Context-Aware Exoskeleton Assistance: Integrating Computer Vision Payload Estimation with a User-Centric Optimization Space: Results

 \subsubsection{Total-ORF}

 It's clear that different ORFs' contributions can be considered individually to select the best assistance for a given payload for a specific metric optimization.
 In our case, to maximize acceptability and effectiveness, we combine the normalized versions of EMG-ORF, D-ORF, and P-ORF into a T-ORF $J_{tot}$, considering EMG contributions such as mean and peak reductions in back and overall muscle activity, as shown in Figure~\ref{fig:RepresentationFunctions} (I-c).
 Results suggest that to optimize EMG reduction, discomfort, and user preference, assistance should be low for light weights and increase with the payload, following a non-linear trend.
 Based on this, we focus on optimizing ``Mean All'' activity to minimize muscle activation while avoiding excess leg muscle activation.
 To determine the optimal assistance for each payload, we compute the partial derivative of $J_{tot}$ with respect to assistance and slice the function along the payload axis.
 Setting the derivative to zero ($\frac{\partial J_{tot}}{\partial A_s} = f(P_{yl}, A_s) = 0$) for each chosen $P_{yl}$ yields the optimal $A_s^{opt}$ corresponding to each selected $P_{yl}^i$, as shown in Figure~\ref{fig:GradientOptimization}.
-We then fit the points to an exponential function describing the relationship between payload and optimal support:
+We subsequently selected an exponential function (see Supplementary Materials for details) to model the relationship between payload and optimal support:

 with $a = 0.72$, $b = 1.10$, and $c = -1.20$.
 This function identifies an optimal region in the assistance-payload space, suggesting that if we had a way to continuously estimate payloads, we'd always be able to select the best-performing assistance in terms of our defined metrics.
-Following these findings, instead of the midpoint between low and high assistance levels we select 65\% assistance during validation for medium weights.
-We provide in the supplementary materials the $a$, $b$, $c$ values found for different EMG contributions.
+Following these findings, instead of the midpoint between low and high assistance levels we select 73\% assistance during validation for medium weights.
+In the Supplementary Materials, we report the estimated parameters $a$, $b$, and $c$ for the different EMG contributions, together with a detailed justification for the choice of the exponential formulation.